andrasq/node-qibl/README.md

 will not share any sub-object with any of the sources.
 Non-hash objects (ie instances of classes other than `Object`) are assigned by value.
 Returns the `target`.

+### qibl.inherits( Derived, Base )

+Arrange for the Derived class to inherit class and instance methods and properties from the Base class, including inherited properties.
+Equivalent to `util.inherits`.

 ### qibl.toStruct( hash )

 Convert the object from hashed accesses to an optimized mapped accesses analogous to `C`